 Welcome to the “Who Pays the Ferryman?” locations page.
 If, like me, you are a big fan of the popular 1977 BBC TV series, and want to know where the locations that were used in the series are (or even have a passing interest in where they filmed), then I hope this site will be of interest to you.

-As the serial was made in 1977, my initial fears that many of the locations used would’ve changed beyond recognition due to the development as a result of the increased tourism in the area.
+As the serial was made in 1977, I feared that many of the locations used would’ve been lost or changed beyond recognition due to the development as a result of the increased tourism in the area.
 TV programmes such as these (especially Ferryman and its’ predecessor The Lotus Eaters) were the catalyst for this increase in tourism and subsequent development that came with it.
 However, I am pleasantly surprised to report that nearly every location is pretty much as it was.

-This website was begun during the COVID lockdown in 2021.
+This website was begun during the COVID lockdown in April 2021.
 I researched and have found many of the locations used, mainly by using Google Maps and Google Street View, and matching them to screenshots of the TV programme from YouTube and my own copy of the serial.
-Whilst I can’t physically be there, the next best thing is using Google.
+Whilst I can’t physically be there, the next best thing is using Google Street View to provide a current view of the locations used.
 The website aims to provide a shot-for-shot and ‘then and now’ look at each location used, as well as provide additional information on various aspects of the production.

 If you’re a fan of the TV series, and indeed of Michael J Bird’s other work, then you should visit the Michael J Bird Tribute Site, here.
 The location page on the Tribute Site was the catalyst for me starting this website, and provided the initial set of locations that encouraged me to go on and try to find the remainder.

-In the menu, you will see a link to a page for each episode, which contains all the locations for that episode.
+In the menu, you will see a link to a page for each episode, which contains a story breakdown and attempts to list all the locations for that episode.
 The other pages contain information related to the series so be sure to check them out.

 This Welcome page also contains a running ‘blog’ of the locations found.
 Below this pinned Welcome message, you will see posts in reverse chronological order.
 Each post is usually to inform the reader that another location has been found, and usually outlines how it was found.